 Ohio Governor John Kasich is not an ACA proponent, but he’s long been a supporter of expanding Medicaid in Ohio, which was approved in late October 2013.
 Eligible residents were able to begin enrolling in expanded Medicaid on December 9, and the state received 1,165 applications on the first day of enrollment.
-However, opponents of Medicaid expansion have brought a lawsuit against the Ohio Department of Medicaid and the state’s Controlling Board because the General Assembly was bypassed in the decision to expand Medicaid.
-The plaintiffs hope to block the state from expanding Medicaid to cover approximately 366,000 residents who would be newly eligible under the expanded guidelines.
+However, opponents of Medicaid expansion brought a lawsuit against the Ohio Department of Medicaid and the state’s Controlling Board because the General Assembly was bypassed in the decision to expand Medicaid.
+The plaintiffs hoped to block the state from expanding Medicaid to cover approximately 366,000 residents who would be newly eligible under the expanded guidelines.
 But on December 20th, the Ohio Supreme Court sided with Governor Kasich and kept Ohio Medicaid expansion on track.

 In November 2012, Governor Kasich formally announced that Ohio would not implement a state-run health insurance exchange.
 In the same letter, Kasich indicated that Ohio would retain control of plan management activities and determining eligibility for the state’s Medicaid and Children’s Health Insurance Plan (CHIP).